 If your instructor has set up the appropriate permissions, you can view the results of previous tests and assignments.
-From the class home page, click on the Gradebook menu near the top left of the screen, and select View Past Results.
+From the class home page, click on the Gradebook menu and select View Past Results.

-You will need an Internet connection and a Java™-enabled browser to use Maple T.A. or the Maple T.A.
+You will need an Internet connection web browser to use Maple T.A. or the Maple T.A.
 MAA Placement Test Suite.
-Internet Explorer®, Firefox®, and Safari® are all supported.
 Click here for detailed requirements.

-From the Help menu near the top right of the screen, select Student to open the Student Help.
+Click the Help menu in the top right of the screen at any time to access the online help for students.
 These help pages will provide more details on taking assignments, entering math, looking at past results, and other topics.